ghi-electronics/Docs/software/tinyclr/tutorials/graphics.md

 * ImportRange *start end*

     *Start* and *end* are Unicode character codes indicating the beginning and end of the range of characters to convert (inclusive).
 Can be applied multiple times to convert a non-contiguous range of characters.
 Must come after the SelectFont statement specifying the font to which this statement applies.
 Both arguments are required.
-To specify a single character, make both start and end point to that character.
+To specify a single character, make start and end the same number.

 * ImportRangeAndMap *start end offset*